ntclark/Common/Readme.md

 probably detect that when you realize the recent changes don't seem to be "taking", it's happened to me.
 >
->Also, you should be aware that Compiler Options.props file that I use religiously on every project, specifies the location of your binaries for all 4 possibilities, so if you follow the directories specified in the project properties, you can minimize crossups.
+>Also, you should be aware that the Compiler Options.props file that I use religiously on every project, specifies the location of your binaries for all 4 possibilities, so if you follow the directories specified in the project properties, you can minimize crossups.
 >